Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How to get a personal loan

-How to choose a personal loan
+Tips for choosing a personal loan

-Pay attention to a few key factors to choose the best personal loan for you:
+If you’re wondering ‘should I take out a personal loan’, pay attention to a few key factors to choose the best personal loan for you:

 • Interest rate: The interest rate significantly affects the overall cost of the loan.
 Look for a competitive interest rate – lower rates can save you money over the life of the loan.

 • Repayment term: Choose a term that balances manageable monthly payments with reasonable interest payments.
+Loan terms typically range from one to seven years, with longer terms resulting in lower monthly payments but higher total interest costs.¹

 • Repayment flexibility: Check if the lender provides flexible repayment options.
 Some may offer the choice of monthly, biweekly, or other payment frequencies.
-Flexible repayment can help you keep your budget on track
+Flexible repayment can help you keep your budget on track.

 With these details in mind, you can choose a personal loan that aligns with your financial goals and circumstances.